triazo/immersive_scaler/Readme.md

 - **Skip Height Scaling**: The avatar will not be scaled to height, and will keep the height it had after resizing the legs and moving the avatar to the floor.

+- **Scale by Relative Proportions**: Instead of scaling the torso and legs to a fixed ratio, lets you decide how much of the total scaling needed happens in the legs vs happens in the arms.
+Replaces the **Upper Body Percent** option with the **Leg/Arm Scaling** option.
+Upper Body Percent will lead to more consistent fitting across avatars and is the default.

+- **Leg/Arm Scaling**: (legacy) If rescaling needs to be done, how much should the legs be changed (shortened, most of the time), and how much should the arms be changed (lengthened, most of the time).
+A value of 1 will only affect the legs, and a value of 0 will only affect the arms.
+This works outside of the range zero to one, but will probably look weird.

+  This is the first option to tweak if you don't like how your avatar looks.